fleekxyz/non-fungible-apps/README.md

 In order to run them, you need to have Forge by Foundry installed on your machine (check [this](https://book.getfoundry.sh/getting-started/installation.html) installation guide).

-After installing Foundry and its components, you can simply run `forge test` in the root directory of the repository and execute all test cases that are described in the `test/foundry` directory.
+After installing Foundry and its components, you can simply run `yarn test:foundry` in the root directory of the repository and execute all test cases that are described in the `test/foundry` directory.

+### Running Both Test Environments

+Alternatively, you can run both test environments by executing `yarn test`.

 > ⚠️ Please make sure to update tests as appropriate before pushing code